-Forces Compare has teamed up with Get Indemnity, who are an award-winning broker that specialises in business insurance.
+Forces Compare has teamed up with Get Indemnity who are an award-winning broker that specialises in business insurance.

-Working with the whole of market, our partner can help you find the best policy according to your business requirements – whether you are a sole trader, self-employed, SME or large organisation.
+Our partner can help you find the best policy according to your business requirements – whether you are a sole trader, self-employed, SME or large organisation.

 Policies are available for all types of entrepreneurs and businesses from all walks of life, whether you are in the military, a veteran, a civvy or just a regular, hardworking business.

-Simply click on ‘check rates’ and you will be sent to the Get Indemnity website where you can fill in a few basic details about your company in less than 5 minutes.
-One of their staff will contact you within the hour to discuss your requirements and provide a same day quote.
+Simply click the “Get Started” button and you will be sent to the Get Indemnity website.
+Here you can fill in a few basic details about your company in less than 5 minutes.
+One of their staff will contact you within the hour to discuss your requirements and provide a same-day quote.

-We proudly offer business insurance for:
+You can find business insurance for:

 Business insurance is quite general in this sense and when applying, you can opt for certain types according to your business.
-For instance, if you work with the public, you can add liability insurance to protect them against any accidents occurs.
+For instance, if you work with the public, you can add liability insurance to protect them against any accidents occurring.
 Or if you sell products, you might look at product liability to protect the public against any defective models or for any damages during transit.

 Public Liability – If you deal with members of the public, such as customers walking through your store or going to your place of business, this business policy will protect them against any potential accidents or damages.
 A common example is someone slipping on your wet floor and spraining their ankle.
-Your policy will therefore pay out any medical fees and compensation to the customer.
+Your policy will pay out any medical fees and compensation to the customer.
 You can typically apply for cover ranging from £1 million to £10 million per year.

 Professional Indemnity – If you give professional advice as part of your job, your professional indemnity insurance will pay out compensation to the customer if your advice had an undesirable outcome.

 Business insurance can be vital to ensure a smooth running of your business.
 Over the course of your career, there are accidents that are likely to happen and events that will be out of your control.
-By having business insurance, it minimises the impact to your bottom line and allows you to continue your business as per usual.
+By having business insurance, it minimises the impact to your bottom line and allows you to continue your business as normal.

 Failing to have business insurance cover could expose you to huge financial risk and your business may not survive if faced with a large claim.

-To start your enquiry, simply click on ‘get rates’ and you will be taken directly the Get Indemnity website, where we will require some basic information including:
+To start your enquiry, simply click on “Get Started” and you will be taken directly the Get Indemnity website.
+Here you’ll be required to provide some basic information, including:

-Business insurance policies start from £220 per year, according to Get Indemnity, the chosen partner by Forces Compare.
+Business insurance policies start from £220 per year according to Get Indemnity, the chosen partner by Forces Compare.

 The cost of your business cover may vary depending on the size of your organisation, the services you offer and the number of employees you have.